adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 28/7/20

+* Spedning some time to decouple your script into functions when you have it fresh and new and understandable is worth it but there is a lot of resistance nonetheless.

 ## 27/7/20

 * UI/UX is a big part of explainability.
 And its difficult to get right!